nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 {{! excerpt}}
 The [Nuxeo Aspera](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-aspera) connector enables users to download/upload binaries with Aspera.
-It is designed to be used with **Aspera On Cloud** intances, however, if you use a **self-hosted Aspera** instance, it is still possible you will be able to use the Nuxeo Aspera Connector.
+It is designed to be used with **Aspera On Cloud** instances, however, if you use a **self-hosted Aspera** instance, it is still possible you will be able to use the Nuxeo Aspera Connector.
 Contact your Aspera team for more information and assistance.
 {{! /excerpt}}

 ## Version 3.0.0